 The Hourly Support Staff is often a full-time position working in an hourly capacity.
-Most commonly, these positions are scheduled to have 36 hours in one week, and 48 hours in the next week.
+These positions are commonly scheduled to have 36 hours in one week and 48 hours in the next.
 Not all Hourly Support Staff positions work these hours.
 This position is entitled to benefits.

-In this position, they are required to fulfill the duties of a Direct Support Professional as described below.
-Overnight staff help to assure cleanliness of the home and complete the required documentation for services provided depending on the individual’s needs.
+In this position, they fulfill the duties of a Direct Support Professional as described below.
+Overnight staff help assure the home’s cleanliness and complete the required documentation for services provided depending on the individual’s needs.
 These duties may include safety concerns or medical needs.

-We require that all staff become trained and receive their DSP Certification, Certified Residential Medication Aide, First Aid/CPR, and Safety Care.
-All staff must also undergo consumer-specific training in regards to various medical needs.
-We provide all training we require.
+We require that all staff receive DSP Certification, Residential Medication Aide Certification, First Aid/CPR Certification, and Safety Care Training.
+All staff must also undergo consumer-specific training regarding various medical needs.
+We provide all required training.
 It is expected that you attend classes as you are scheduled for them.

-The direct support professional’s responsibilities are to provide support and skill-building activities to persons with severe, prolonged mental illness and intellectual disabilities, treating all consumers in their care with dignity and respect.
-Teaching independent living skills per treatment plan includes but is not limited to.
+The direct support professional’s responsibilities are to provide support and skill-building activities to people with severe, prolonged mental illness and intellectual disabilities, treating all consumers in their care with dignity and respect.
+Teaching independent living skills per treatment plan includes but is not limited to:

 - Adult Living Skills – Personal hygiene, housekeeping, meal preparation, and budgeting.

 - Social Integration Skills – Communications, conflict resolution, and social interaction.